Ndian: The People

 Meanwhile, the Isangele, Balondo and Efik are found in the low-lying and maritime areas where they are mostly involved in various agricultural, petty trading and fishing activities.
-Christianity is the major form of religious worship in Ndian division though many people adhere to their animist beliefs.
+Christianity is the major form of religious worship in Ndian division though many people adhere to their African religious beliefs.

 Ecology

 The mountainous areas of Ndian division (400–1800 m) above sea level are covered by sub-montane forests characterized by low but irregular canopy 15–20 m tall.
 These trees may often attain a height of 35 m with a canopy and foliage cover ranging from 60% to 90%.
 Meanwhile, the shrub layer is about 3 to 7 m and which often replaces the tree layer as canopy ranges from closed to very open.
 Here, the herb layer is closed and may often attain heights above 1 m.
 The canopy is usually full of climbers and the cloud forests appearance is as a result of the ever present epiphytes.
 These broad-leaved evergreen and deciduous trees are branched at low heights with irregular stem shapes.
 These sub-montane forests are not of great interest for commercial timber exploitation due to very steep slopes hence inaccessibility and the few timber species have very irregular stem structure.

 In the easily accessible lowland forests, artisanal logging has occurred over the past decades and has led to regrowth fields and monocrop plantations.
 Almost all these areas were first used for shifting cultivation by the local farming population for subsistence purposes before being abandoned or converted into monocrop plantations.
 These farmed areas which may vary from 0.01 to 1 km2 are usually located within a few kilometers from the village and along main roads or bush paths.

 Here, shifting cultivation and agroforestry farming have created fields, weed infested thickets and secondary forest vegetation mostly along the main roads and around villages.
 These combined reverts to dense and secondary forests have given rise to a mosaic forested landscape with bushes of devil weed or achakasara (Chromolaena odorata) and umbrella tree (Musanga cecropioides).

 In this system of shifting cultivation, the farmer clears small plots (up to about 0.02 km2 of secondary or sometimes dense rain forest depending on his labour and economic potentials.
 It is followed by burning of the slash at the end of the dry season (February/March) and planting at the onset of the rainy season (April/May).
 This practice involves the planting of a variety and a combination of crops at the same time and on the same piece of land.
 These are primary and staple food crops such as cassava, cocoyam, banana and plantain, peanuts, maize and yams.

 Traditionally, cocoa (Theobroma cacao) has been the most important cash crop although oil palm (Elaeis guineensis) and coffee (Coffea arabica and Coffea canephora) have usually been cultivated.
 But recently, large expanses of commercial plantations of oil palm and rubber (Hevea brasiliensis) have been established in the area.